eliot-des/Xmax-Protection-Plugins/README.md

 ---
 For detailed information about the algorithms design (block diagrams), performances on various test signals, and more, please refer to the [project report](https://github.com/eliot-des/Xmax-Protection-Plugins/blob/main/Report_Mechanical_protection_algorithms_for_loudspeakers.pdf) provided in this repository.

 Here's a quick summary of the advantages and disadvantages of each plugin in table form.
-These observations are likely to depend on the exciation signal, as well as the loudspeaker used, but have been observed in most cases.
+These observations are likely to depend on the excitation signal, as well as the loudspeaker used, but have been observed in most cases.

 | **Algorithm**           | **Pros**                           | **Cons**                               |
 |-------------------------|------------------------------------|----------------------------------------|